 Thought #4 – “I don’t have time to workout”

 Health and fitness should fit into your life seamlessly but for this to work you need to be aiming to create a movement routine around your lifestyle, not the other way around!
 So rather than forcing yourself to commit to exercise you think you “should” do, try building a movement regime around your lifestyle so you ‘want’ to do it.
 If you say ‘yes’ to a fitness regime you know deep down is not sustainable its only going to lead you to later saying “I give up”.
 For example, if you’re young and single with a flexible job, working out for an hour every day may be possible.
 But if you’re working part time whilst starting a business, have a partner and a few kids, well, that hour is probably not sustainable for you.
-Could you benefit from introducing multiple 5min workouts into your week, or saying yes to adventure on your weekends, or parking further away so you get some extra steps into your day, or joining an online workout community you can do from home?
+Could you benefit from introducing multiple 10min workouts into your week, or saying yes to adventure on your weekends, or parking further away so you get some extra steps into your day, or taking advantage of our online community?